 However, a lot will depend on the outcome of Alexander Volkanovski vs Brian Ortega set to take place sometime in 2021.
 Be that as it may, Holloway vs Volkanovski 3 is one fight that is a must for fights fans heading into 2021.

 #9.
 Stipe Miocic vs Francis Ngannou 2

-Stipe Miocic will go down as the greatest heavyweight fighters of all time.
+Stipe Miocic will go down as the greatest heavyweight fighter of all time.
 Miocic and Ngannou have squared off against each other in the past.
 The heavyweight champion successfully defended his gold during his first reign against the “Predator” back at UFC 220 to the disbelief of many.

-The bout marked the first loss of Ngannou’s UFC career and put Miocic at the top of the heavyweight division as he picked up his sixth straight victory at one of the most competitive divisions in the UFC.
+The bout marked the first loss of Ngannou’s UFC career and put Miocic at the top of the heavyweight division as he picked up his sixth straight victory in one of the most competitive divisions in the UFC.

 Two years later, and Francis Ngannou is once again the #1 contender for the UFC heavyweight championship.
 Initially, there were reports that Jon Jones could jump past Ngannou to take on Stipe Miocic for the UFC heavyweight championship.
 However, UFC President Dana White has stated that the promotion is looking at a potential match-up between Ngannou and Miocic before the summer of 2021.